AMC Pacer: Design

-The introductory 1975 AMC advertising and literature proclaimed it as "the first wide small car."
-The width was dictated partly by marketing strategy—American drivers were accustomed to large vehicles and the Pacer's occupants had the impression of being in a larger car—and partly by the fact that many of AMC's assembly lines were already set up for full-size cars.
+The introductory 1975 AMC advertising and literature proclaimed it "the first wide small car".
+The width was dictated partly by marketing strategy—American drivers were accustomed to large vehicles, and the Pacer's occupants had the impression of being in a larger car—and partly because AMC's assembly lines were already set up for full-size vehicles.

-Teague's low-drag design, which predated the fuel crisis and the flood of small foreign imports into the American market, was highly innovative.
+Teague's low-drag design was highly innovative, predating the fuel crisis and the flood of small imports into the American market.
 Pacer's drag coefficient of 0.43 was relatively low for that time.
 Teague even eliminated rain gutters, smoothly blending the tops of the doors into the roof—an aerodynamic detail that, although criticized at the time for allowing rain onto the front seat, has become the norm in today's designs.

 Also unique was that the passenger door was four inches (101 mm) longer than the driver's on the left side.
-This made passenger loading easier, particularly from the rear seats; and they would also tend to use the safer curbside in countries that drive on the right.
+This made passenger egress easier, particularly from the rear seats, and they would also tend to use the safer curbside in countries that drive on the right.

-An entirely fresh approach was also taken by AMC engineers with the Pacer's front suspension and engine mounting.
+Engineers also took an entirely fresh approach with the Pacer's front suspension and engine mounting.
 It was the first U.S. small car to isolate the engine and suspension system noises from the passenger compartment.
 The entire front suspension was mounted on a crossmember isolated from the frame extensions by heavy rubber bushings.
-It is also different from all other AMC cars with the coil spring between the two control arms, seated on the lower wishbone arm at the bottom and in the suspension/engine mount crossmember at the top.
-The rear suspension was also isolated, requiring a special tool to press the one-piece bushings in and out of the mounting brackets.
+It is also different from all other AMC cars, with the coil spring between the two control arms seated on the lower wishbone arm at the bottom and in the suspension/engine mount crossmember at the top.
+The rear suspension was also isolated, requiring a unique tool to press the one-piece bushings in and out of the mounting brackets.

 Other aspects of the Pacer were designed for ease of service, including the dashboard and instrument panel—using a minimum number of easily accessible screws and featuring a removable cover/bezel without the need to disconnect the speedometer cable—and access to the light bulbs.
-The Pacer's design was ranked as equal with the new Aspen-Volare compacts as the most serviceable in the industry.
+The Pacer's design was ranked to be equal with the new Aspen-Volare compacts as the most serviceable cars in the industry.